MISP/misp-book/faq/README.md

 You have several options:

 1. Delete the org admin.
-MISP automatically creates a new default site admin user if no users are found in the db (mysql: truncate users;)
+MISP automatically creates a new default site-admin user if no users are found in the db (mysql: truncate users;)

-2. Upgrade a user to a site admin, such as an org admin user:
+2. Upgrade a user to a site-admin, such as an org admin user:
 ```
 SELECT id, email from users;
 ```